MingjieWang0606/Kaggle-Jane-Street-AE-MLP-xgb-TOP1/README.md

-# -Jane-Street-AE-MLP-xgb-TOP1
+# -Jane-Street-AE-MLP-xgb-Current 1th
-The repository is the Jane Street Market Prediction code. https://www.kaggle.com/c/jane-street-market-prediction/overview
+The repository is the Jane Street Market Prediction Current 1th code. https://www.kaggle.com/c/jane-street-market-prediction/overview

 Please refer to the solution: